 A common health problem for pets is obesity.
 They often suffer from joint pain, diabetes, breathing difficulties and immobility.
 Both quantity and quality of life suffers in obese pets.

+Some parasites can infect and transmit diseases to people.
 Have your pet tested regularly (at least once a year) for parasites and administer year-round preventive medications to control parasites.

-Publications in referred journals have shown that the duration of immunity provided by vaccines against many viral diseases is at least three years.
+The duration of immunity provided by vaccines against many viral diseases is at least three years.
 Do note, however, that vaccines which protect against bacterial diseases such as Lyme and Bordetella do need to be given on a more frequent basis.

 It is fairly common for a pet to become infected with an internal or external parasite at some point in its lifetime.
 Parasites can range from simple irritation to life-threatening conditions if left untreated.